dykyi-roman/enterprise-skeleton/README.md

   - Inspects incoming requests for the `Request-Id` header
   - If no request ID is found, automatically generates a version 4 UUID
   - Ensures every request has a unique identifier for tracking

-## Project Structure

-### Modular Architecture
-The project follows a domain-driven modular architecture:
-- Each domain is a separate module in `src/`
-- Modules are independent and loosely coupled
-- Each module contains its own:
-  - Business logic
-  - Configuration
-  - Dependencies
-  - Tests

-### Independent Configuration
-- Configuration is modular and domain-specific
-- Each module can have its own configuration
-- Shared configuration is minimal and clearly separated
-- Environment-specific settings use `.env` files

-### Adding New Domain Models

-When adding a new Domain Model to the `/src` directory, you need to register it in the domains configuration:

-1. Add your domain configuration to `code/config/packages/domains.yaml`

 ## SSL/HTTPS Support